byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

 Events:
 - 8 UART Timeouts occured: 5 after starting the reader and no data returned, 1 after starting the writer and no data returned, and 2 after starting the reader and getting unicode errors, which led to the Terminal Recovery state that tried to close and reopen the ttyUSB device and send input but failed receiving output.
-- At 23:31:14, there were 4194307 errors as the memory was returning 0s instead of the expected data.
+- SEFI: At 23:31:14, there were 4194307 errors as the memory was returning 0s instead of the expected data.
 This kept happening until 2:09:17 as the memory recovered after a timeout at 2:08:41
 - The errors that were bitflips are (with their error frequency):
   - 94: 0x078ec96:  a5a5a1a5 a5a5a5a5
     - Appeared 20:14:29 - Gone 23:10:40